8 Tips To Survive Those Holiday Parties

 Pick Nutrient-Packed Snacks:

-Nutrient-rich party snacks that are packed with protein, fiber and healthy fat can help satiate you and leave you feeling great.
+Nutrient-rich party snacks that are packed with protein, fiber and healthy fat can help satiate you.
 Look for food like oysters, shrimp cocktail, veggie trays, chicken kabobs, deviled eggs, and spiced pecans.

 Love Every Bite: